madara-tribe/image-anomalty-detection/README.md

 ## 1. train by styleGAN

-Train only normal images by stleGAN and generate images too similar to normal images
+Train only normal images by stleGAN and generate too similar normal images

 <b>generating process</b>